Transient Stability of Droop-Controlled Inverter Networks with Operating Constraints: Conclusion

 \section{Conclusion}

 In this paper, we study transient stability in power networks consisting of droop-controlled inverters and frequency-dependent loads.
 We extend the notion of transient stability to include not only frequency synchronization but also operating constraints on nodal frequencies, angle differences, power injections, ramping, and storage reserves.
-To analyze the transients, we introduce two physically-meaningful Lyapunov-like functions, and we re-cast the transient stability problem as an optimization problem that admits an efficient relaxation.
-Finally, we provide numerical experiments that demonstrate how to apply our results to estimate stability margins and perform $n-2$ contingency analysis.
+To analyze the transients, we introduce a physically-meaningful Lyapunov-like function, and we re-cast the transient stability problem as an optimization problem that admits an efficient relaxation.
+We show that incorporating information from loop flows (in the form of the winding vector) can make these transient stability certificates less conservative.
+Finally, we show how these certificates can be used to quantify the size of parameter disturbances to which the system is robust.

-The Kuramoto model is, of course, a highly simplified model for frequency dynamics.
+The model we use in this paper is, of course, a highly simplified model for frequency dynamics.
 Nonetheless, we hope that this paper provides a step toward understanding the fundamental behavior of future low-inertia power grids.
 Extensions of this work may offer rigorous answers to open theoretical questions about these systems.
 At what scale do the ubiquitous grid-following inverters harm system stability, and how can power engineers use droop-controlled inverters to mitigate this effect?
 How do legacy high-inertia generators affect transient behavior in power networks that are dominated by inverters?
 Future research may enrich this work with models of different types of generators, to better-understand frequency dynamics as power grids transition to low-inertia power sources.

 \appendices